euctrl-pru/website/references/acronym/acc.md

 ---
 # {{ page.title }}

-**A**rea **C**ontrol **C**entre.

-That part of ATC that is concerned with en-route traffic coming from or going to adjacent centres or APP.
+That part of ATC that is concerned with en-route traffic coming from or going to adjacent centres or [APP][app].
 It is a unit established to provide air traffic control service to controlled flights in control areas under its jurisdiction.

+[app]: <{{ "/references/acronym/app.html"| prepend: site.baseurl | prepend: site.url }}>